Skip to content

 We first compute a numerical score as follow:

-- for each attributes:
+• for each remaining attributes:

-- else we take the weight based upon users preferences (2 for mandatory and very important, 1 for important)
+• we take the weight based upon users preferences (2 for mandatory and very important, 1 for important)

 The final match status is computed as follow: